 By now I was to visit Evora, Setubal, Comporta and Obidos but my plans have changed due to COVID.
 I am staying close to home and venture out only as necessary but I am still making discoveries and some I will share with you today.

 First, an undiscovered, yet extraordinarily talented artist, Manuel Palma

-Manuel is a photographer and painter who has also produced an interesting video.
+Manuel is a photographer and painter who has created several hundred photos and dozens of paintings.

-You can see more of his work on Instagram and he will have a website up and running in September.
+You can see more of his work on Instagram.

 Without further ado, here are some of his photos followed by a few of his paintings and a video.

 And from Manuel’s studio: